Physics Informed Token Transformer for Solving Partial Differential Equations: Conclusion

 \section{Conclusion}

-This work introduces a novel equation tokenization strategy and transformer-based architecture, PITT, that learns analytically-driven numerical update operators from governing equations.
-PITT is able to learn physically relevant information from tokenized equations and outperforms FNO on a wide variety of challenging benchmarks.
-Future work for PITT includes evaluating the efficacy of various data-driven models in place of FNO, as well as adapting PITT to more easily handle arbitrary grids.
+This work introduces a novel transformer-based architecture, PITT, that learns analytically-driven numerical update operators from governing equations.
+A novel equation embedding method is developed and compared against standard positional encoding and embedding.
+PITT is able to learn physically relevant information from tokenized equations and outperforms baseline neural operators on a wide variety of challenging 1D and 2D benchmarks.
+We have also found our baseline models and their PITT variants with both embedding strategies have lower time-to-solution than the numerical methods used for data generation.
+Details of the timing experiment and results are given in the appendix in tables \ref{tab:ns_pred_time} and \ref{tab:ff_pred_time} for our 1D next-step and fixed future experiments, respectively.
+Future work includes benchmarking on 3D systems, more effective tokenization and efficient embedding, as our novel method uses a naive approach that introduces unconventional correlation between tokens, but standard positional encoding and embedding does not use useful correlation between tokens.
+Additionally, the current experiments have redundancy in equations as only system parameters such as viscosity vary.
+Testing on multiple systems simultaneously would serve as a test for PITT's generalization capability.
 In addition, other works\cite{li2021fourier} have used recurrent rollout prediction as well as training rollout trajectories, which we have currently have not evaluated.
-These strategies can be employed to help stabilize rollout testing.
+These strategies can be employed to help stabilize rollout predictions.